Scholarships

 37. Elks National Foundation Most Valuable Student Scholarship

-Criteria: Any High School senior who is a U.S. citizen; based on Scholarship, leadership and financial need; visit www.elks.org/enf/scholars for complete contest details
+Criteria: Any high school senior who is a U.S. citizen; based on scholarship, leadership and financial need; visit www.elks.org/enf/scholars for complete contest details

-Amount: $1,000 - $60,000
+Amount: $4,000 - $60,000

-Deadline: Postmark of November 2, 2009 to Joplin Elks Lodge, 1802 W. 26th, Joplin, MO 64804
+Deadline: December 7 2012 to Joplin Elks Lodge, 1802 W. 26th, Joplin, MO 64804

-38. McKelvey Foundation Entrepreneural Scholarship
+38. McKelvey Foundation Entrepreneurial Scholarship (NOT ACCEPTING APPLICATIONS FOR 2011-2012)

-Criteria: graduating senior attending a 4-year college or university in the U.S.; own and operate a business for at least one year (non-profits are okay); not based on academics or financial need; visit info@mckelveyfoundation.org
+Criteria: graduating senior attending a 4-year college or university in the U.S.; own and operate a business for at least one year (non-profits are okay); not based on academics or financial need; visit mckelveyfoundation.org

 Amount: $10,000 for 4 years